 - To see if they’re done to your desired consistency, use a ladle to (very softly) check how solidified the eggs are.
 Be extra careful – if you attempt to remove the eggs before they’re fully poached, they’ll be liquid-y, jiggle too much, and the yolk will likely start running from the bottom before it makes it to your plate.

-- Once the eggs have reached your desired consistency, scoop them out carefully with the ladle one-by-one.
+- Once the eggs have reached your desired consistency, scoop them out carefully with the ladle, one at a time.

-- Take a #yolkporn pic, tag @meags_eggs, and enjoy!
+- Let the yolks ooze, take a #yolkporn pic, tag @meags_eggs, and enjoy!